 Within five (5) working days after each IRB meeting a letter is prepared and sent to the PI of all protocols notifying them of the IRB determinations for their protocols.
 An approval letter requires no further action and the PI can begin research.
 Letters giving approval with explicit conditions will contain a list of required conditions and PIs will not receive final approval until all required conditions have been met.
 Along with the determination the IRB will determine whether the PI's responses to the explicit conditions will need to be reviewed for appropriateness and completeness by another IRB convened meeting, the IRB Chair or designated reviewer.
 Responses to clarifications that are directly relevant to regulatory criteria must be reviewed by the convened IRB.
 When the PI has responded appropriately and completely, in a letter to the IRB office, to all conditions then final approval is granted.
 The PI will be notified by an approval letter that research can begin and when the protocol will require continuing review.

 For tabled protocols the PI will be notified by letter the reasons the protocol was tabled.
-The entire submission packet, with all required documents, will need to be revised as needed and resubmitted.
+The entire submission, with all required documents, will need to be revised as needed and resubmitted.

 For disapproved amendments, the PI will be notified by letter the amendment was disapproved and the reason(s) for the disapproval.